 Send the invitation email to people in-house, and make sure everything works.
 The email should open, be easy to read, work on multiple browsers and email programs, and make sense to the reader.
 Take feedback from your team to tweak the email and ensure the survey has the best possible chance of getting read and responded to once it reaches your customer.

-Learn more about how Gorgias helps ecommerce companies collect and improve NPS scores
+Learn how Gorgias helps ecommerce companies measure and improve key metrics